alekseiismirnov/epixercises/Ruby-and-Rails/Week6__DB/train_system/Description.md

 If you have completed all of the user stories for your program and integration testing, consider adding:

 - join statements instead of join tables.
-- Select fields to your forms
+- Select fields to your forms.
+Multiply selections.
 - Date pickers
 - Navigation (navbar), headers and footers to your layout.erb file
 - Images